Adebisi Adewusi is a writer and photographer

 Rosebell is a writer, digital communication strategist, public speaker and award-winning blogger.
 Her experience spans journalism, new media, rights in crisis, migration, women's rights, peace and security issues- mostly in Africa.
 In the past she has worked with various Ugandan media and as stringer for various international media outlets.
 She was recently a Social Media Manager for the International Organization for Migration (IOM).
 The World Economic Forum also recognized her among Young Global Leaders under 40 for 2013.
 She blogs at Rosebell's Blog which won the Waxal - Blogging Africa Awards, the first African journalist blogging awards hosted by Panos Institute of West Africa in 2009.

 Rosebell Kagumire is a trained journalist, award-winning blogger, pan-African feminist and socio-political commentator.
-She has expertise in media, human rights, gender, peace and conflict issues.
+She has expertise in media, human rights, gender, peace and conflict issues, feminist liberation movements.
 She received the Anna Guèye 2018 award for digital democracy, justice and equality by Africtivistes.
 She is the co-editor of a book: Challenging Patriarchy: The Role of Patriarchy in the Roll-Back of Democracy.
 Rosebell has expertise in human rights, gender, peace and conflict issues.
 Her writing appears in international media like The Guardian, Al Jazeera and Quartz.
 Rosebell was recently recognized by Avance Media as one of the100 Most Influential Women in Africa for 2021 edition.

 arai Chisala-Tempelhoff is a human rights lawyer and legal researcher.
 She’s the former president of the Women Lawyers Association of Malawi and Founder of a women’s legal empowerment initiative: The Gender and Justice Unit.
 Her research focus is on women and access to justice, and the particular intersections between the letter of the law and women’s lived realities.